weeyin83/Presentations/2022/awscloudformation/readme.md

 Below are a bunch of resources that will help you if you are looking to learn more or try out this demo yourself.

-📄 You can find the AWS CloudFormation templates that I walked through [here]
+📄 You can find the AWS CloudFormation templates that I walked through [here](https://github.com/weeyin83/Presentations/tree/main/2022/awscloudformation/templates)

 🐙 If you want to see the deployment process within Octopus Deploy, you can do so [here](https://webinar.octopus.app/app#/Spaces-322/).
 You will have read access to this environment to browse around.

-✨ If you are looking for a copy of the presentation you can download it [here]

 ## Octopus Deploy 🐙
 - [Start a trial with Octopus Deploy](https://octopus.com/start?utm_campaign=awscloudformation&utm_medium=webinar&utm_source=sarah)